SDXchange/SDXlate/index.md

 * the creation and publication of embeddable Xmile components that make it easier for developers and experimenters to use Xmile models in their own projects.

+The tabs at the left above will take you to pages that list downloadable Xmile models and translation tools respectively.

 For developer-oriented documentation and support, please see our [wiki](https://github.com/SDXchange/SDXlate/wiki).